Our Family Gallery

 Samuel Shore (John Shore's Nephew)

 Samuel Shore continued the family's tradition of cabinet making.
-He married Elizabeth (maiden name unknown), and they had four children.
+He married Elizabeth (maiden name unknown), and they had six children.

 Please Help us to learn about our family.